 What treatment options are available?

-- Laser Treatment – The most innovative and effective way to treat Fungal Nail Infections, Laser therapy allows a fast and efficient method of tackling stubborn and unsightly nail infections with no pain or discomfort.
-The laser uses light pulse energy in order to penetrate the nail, and destroy the fungus on the nail plate below using photocoagulation.
+The most innovative and effective way to treat Fungal Nail Infections, Laser therapy allows a fast and efficient method of tackling stubborn and unsightly nail infections with no pain or discomfort.
+The laser uses light pulse energy to penetrate the nail, and destroy the fungus on the nail plate below using photocoagulation.
 In only four 30-minute sessions, the fungal infection will be eliminated allowing for the regrowth of your healthy nail.

 Manicures and pedicures are one of life’s little pleasures, and if you are missing out on this luxury due to a Fungal Nail Infection then it is time to take action!
-At Euromed, Dr Irena offers simple and effective ways to treat nail infections and re-establish healthy nails.
-Call for a consultation today, and discover how easy it is to get the beautiful nails you have always dreamed of.
+At Euromed, we offer simple and effective ways to treat nail infections and re-establish healthy nails.
+Call for a consultation today, and discover how easy it is to get the beautiful nails you have always wanted.